rkonoplev/phoebe/docs/en/QUICK_START.md

 ## How to update code in Docker?

-When working with Docker, it's important to understand how your code changes are applied to the container.

-- **Quick Update (with cache)**: `make run`
+- **Quick Update (with cache)**: `make run` or `make run-prod`.
   This command uses `docker compose up --build`.
 It quickly rebuilds only the parts that have changed.
 Use it 99% of the time for daily development.

-- **Full Rebuild (no cache)**: `make rebuild`
-  This command uses `docker compose build --no-cache`.
-It completely rebuilds the image from scratch.
-  Use it only if you have changed dependencies (`build.gradle`), the `Dockerfile` itself, or if the project is behaving strangely.

 > A detailed explanation of all commands and scenarios can be found in the **[Docker Guide](./DOCKER_GUIDE.md)**.